danielneil/Shark/README.md

 ```
 5. Navigate to https://debian-server-ip/nagios (web credentials are shark/shark).

-6. Please reach out to me for help if you get stuck!
+6. Please reach out for help if you get stuck!

 # Screenshots